rmorais01/aws-glue-kinesis-delta-lake-with-cdk/README.md

 ![glue-streaming-data-to-deltalake-table](./glue-streaming-data-to-deltalake-table.svg)

-In this project, we create a streaming ETL job in AWS Glue to integrate [Delta Lake](https://docs.delta.io/latest/index.html) with a streaming use case and create an in-place updatable data lake on Amazon S3.
+In this project, we create a streaming ETL job in AWS Glue to integrate [Delta Lake](https://docs.delta.io/latest/index.html) with a streaming data from kinesis.

 This project can be deployed with [AWS CDK Python](https://docs.aws.amazon.com/cdk/api/v2/).